-CELSIUS Energy Drinks Not Banned by NCAADecember 17, 2022
+Celsius and Other Energy Drinks Not Banned by the NCAADecember 16, 2022

-CELSIUS energy drinks are not banned by the NCAA as has been mistakenly reported in several articles and in social media.
-A lot of misinformation has been shared suggesting that CELSIUS and guarana are subject to a “total ban” under NCAA drug testing regulations or that ingredients like ginseng, guarana, L-carnitine and taurine are “illegal banned stimulants” according to the NCAA and the World Anti-Doping Agency (WADA).
+CELSIUS drinks are not banned by the NCAA as has been mistakenly reported in several articles and in social media.
+Unfortunately, a lot of misinformation has been shared suggesting that CELSIUS and guarana are subject to a “total ban” under NCAA regulations or that ingredients like ginseng, guarana, L-carnitine and taurine are “illegal banned stimulants” according to the NCAA and the World Anti-Doping Agency (WADA).
 They are not.
-Even if TikTok says so.
 The information provided here aims to provide accurate information that NCAA student athletes, or others, can rely on when considering CELSIUS or other energy drinks that may contain caffeine, guarana, or the other ingredients highlighted.

 - Caffeine is on the list of NCAA Banned Substances but it is not banned completely, rather consumption must be limited.
 A student athlete must have more than 15 micrograms per milliliter (ug/ml, parts per million) of caffeine in urine to test positive according to the 2022-2023 NCAA Drug Testing Program.

 - 500 mg of caffeine is needed to exceed the 15 ug/ml NCAA caffeine threshold according to Sports Cardiovascular and Wellness Nutrition (SCAN), College and Professional Sports Dietitians Association (CPSDA) and NCAA Sport Science Institute.
 Metabolism can vary and lower amounts may be a concern for some student athletes.